pyth-network/pyth-sdk-rs/pyth-sdk-cw/README.md

 ## Off-Chain Queries

-You can use the provided schemas in the `schema` directory to directly query the terra contract from off-chain applications.
+You can use the provided schemas in the `schema` directory to directly query the CosmWasm contract from off-chain applications.
 A typical query requires to pass the price feed id as a hex string. it will look like:

 ```